monkphin/HobbySub/README.md

 # Site Concept
 HobbySub is an online eCommerce site for tabletop wargame and model making hobbyists.
 It provides a mystery-box subscription service, which ships a new box of hobby supplies every month based on a specific theme.
-Users can sign up for four subscription options.
-Month by month, 3 monthly, 6 monthly or yearly.
-Representing different billing cycles and different price points.
-With discounts offered for longer subscription terms.
+Subscriptions are available on a monthly, quarterly (3-month), biannual (6-month), or annual basis, with discounted pricing for longer commitments.
 Users can also purchase single boxes, if they're not yet ready to subscribe.
 The site has logic built into it to allow for purchases to be bought as items for the user, or as a gift to someone else, with personalised gift emails sent out when the item is ordered.

-To manage and prioritise tasks, I set up a Kanban board to help track specific parts of the project from inception to completion.
-I used this in conjunction with a MoSCoW board to help with planning and prioritisation.
+To manage and prioritise tasks, I used a Kanban board to track project progress from inception to completion, alongside a MoSCoW board for structured planning and prioritisation.

 [My MoSCoW board can be found here](https://github.com/users/monkphin/projects/5/views/1)